-The purpose of the PCS-SP Emergency Operations Plan is to identify and respond to incidents by outlining the responsibilities and duties of PTC-SP and its employees.
-Developing, maintaining, and exercising the plan empowers employees in an incident to act quickly and knowledgably.
+The PCS Emergency Operations Plan aims to identify and respond to incidents by outlining the responsibilities and duties of PTC-CLWTR and its employees.
+Developing, maintaining, and exercising the plan empowers employees in an incident to act quickly and knowledgeably.
 In addition, the plan educates staff, faculty, students, and other key stakeholders on their roles and responsibilities before, during, and after an incident.
-This plan provides students and other members of the community with assurances that PTC-SP has established guidelines and procedures to respond to incidents/hazards in an effective way.
+This plan assures students and other community members that PTC-CLWTR has established effective guidelines and procedures to respond to incidents/hazards.

-As part of the PCS Emergency Operations Plan, the college conducts regular drills for various emergency scenarios such as fire (monthly), bomb threat (annually), severe weather (biannually), and Active Threat (quarterly).
+As part of the PCS Emergency Operations Plan, the college conducts regular drills for various emergency scenarios such as fire (monthly), bomb threat (annually), severe weather (bi-annually), and Active Threat (quarterly).
 These drills help to ensure that staff, students, and visitors are well-prepared during critical incidents.
-The Site Emergency Plan includes easy-tofollow directions, scripts, and staff responsibilities for each critical incident.
+The Site Emergency Plan includes easy-to-follow directions, scripts, and staff responsibilities for each critical incident.
 Staff has also been provided with emergency evacuation maps posted and discussed with classes as necessary.

 Severe Weather drills are held once every semester, and all occupants of the school are required to participate.
 These drills are conducted to help students and personnel react quickly and appropriately during an incident.
 Administrative and selected staff members check every building according to a detailed schedule, which is reviewed and revised annually or more frequently if needed.
 After each drill, the selected staff members and administration meet to review the performance and effectiveness of the drill.